rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 before sending acknowledgment message for the request.
 If that happens, the restarted RPC server will process the request again.
-That's why on the client we must handle the duplicate responses gracefully, and the RPC calls should ideally be idempotent.
+That's why on the client we must handle the duplicate responses gracefully, and the RPC should ideally be idempotent.

 ### Summary